rsdoiel/bash-curl-and-jq-presentation/presentation.md

 + thinking about the web interaction
     + GET, POST
 + Working special headers (e.g. Authorization Token, desired formats)

-# What is JSON?

-+ Stands for JavaScript Object Notation
-    + Not just JavaScript through, most languages can work natively with JSON
-+ A simple notation describing a data structure
-    + Often faster to parse than XML (it is simpler than XML)

 # What is jq?